 Some kennel clubs have recognized him as a breed in his own right.
 Others have not and simply state that he is still, ultimately, a white German Shepherd.
 The Black German Shepherd Dog is treated in the same fashion.
 Throughout this article, unless speaking of specifics, the White German Shepherd and White Shepherds will be referred to as the White German Shepherd.
 They are ultimately the same dog.

 Their white coats are one of the rarer colors, and as such is seen to be somewhat of a collector’s canine!
 Despite being considered a fault by some of the world’s leading kennel clubs, he is still very much sought after.
-Regardless of his color or name, the white German Shepherd makes a great family pet, he is a gentle, protective and sweet.
+Regardless of his color or name, White German Shepherds make great family pets.
+The breed is gentle, protective and sweet.
 Their appearance is striking, and you’ll be assured to get looks every time you are at the dog park.
 Let’s dive deeper and explore their history, controversies and more.

 The German Shepherd’s journey began in northern Germany as a herding dog.
 Each area had their own herding dog, and in the 19th Century the best dogs were bred to create the German Shepherd that we know and love today.
 The first recorded German Shepherd, born in 1895, was called Horand von Grafrath.

-Since 1933, most notably during the World Wars, the Nazi state tarred the white German Shepherd’s reputation.
-They mistook him for an albino dog, and he was thereafter labelled as being a carrier of faulty genetics.
+Since 1933, most notably during the World Wars, the Nazi state tarred the white German Shepherds reputation.
+They mistook him for an albino dog.
+He was thereafter labeled as being a carrier of faulty genetics.
 It was even falsely claimed that he was the causation of all illnesses.
 As a result, there was a push to eliminate them from the gene pool.
-Despite this claim having no scientific basis, the white German Shepherd is still unable to complete in many conformation shows and is still frowned upon by many German Shepherd breeders.
+Despite this claim having no scientific basis, white German Shepherds are still unable to complete in many conformation shows.
+The breed is still frowned upon by many breeders.